Sail128/NeuRBF/blogpost.md

 $\varphi (\mathbf{x},\mathbf{c}_i,\Sigma _i)=sin(\widetilde{\varphi} (\mathbf{x},\mathbf{c}_i,\Sigma _i)\cdot \mathbf{m}+\mathbf{b})$

 The different frequencies are determined by setting a maximum and minimum for m.
 The rest of the elements are obtained by log-linearly dividing the range between the maximum and minimum.
-Comparing this to the fourier basis or gabor basis seen in the figure it is now possible to have a basis with non-linear paterns.
+Comparing this to the Fourier basis or Gabor basis as seen in the figure below it is now possible to have a basis with non-linear paterns.

 ![Radial basis plot](radial_basis_plot.png)